PeakFiction/PipBoy/README.md

 ### Display the information of the logged-in user, such as their username, and applying cookies, such as last login, on the main application page.

+To achieve this functionality, I made several improvements within the codebase.
+In the views.py file, I introduced the necessary imports, including datetime, reverse, and HttpResponseRedirect.
+Within the login_user function, I enhanced it to record the user's most recent login timestamp.
+Additionally, in the show_main function, I expanded the context by introducing a new item called 'last_login.'
+This item retrieves the user's last login time from the stored cookies.

+To ensure that this information remains accurate, I also made corresponding adjustments within the logout_user function.
+Here, I implemented logic to remove the last login cookie when a user logs out.

+To present this valuable data to the user, I refined the main.html template, incorporating a section to display the 'Last Login' session time for the currently authenticated user.
+Finally, I conducted necessary migrations to ensure that all changes in the models were seamlessly integrated into the application, resulting in a fully functional and user-friendly solution.